 It can be tedious beyond belief, especially if you get inundated with applicants (which is becoming more and more common as the current rental market continues to grow).

-One of the most common mistakes landlords make when processing tenancy applications is granting and scheduling every applicant with a viewing slot.
-There’s no need to do that.
-Of course, if you want to needlessly waste a buttload of time, then go for it.
-But remember, your time is precious.
+One of the most common mistakes landlords make when processing tenancy applications is granting and scheduling every applicant with a viewing slot. there’s no need to do that unless you’re interested in needlessly waste a buttload of time.

 You can quickly and easily whittle down your list of applicants by initially conducting a soft referencing approach…